FerretLeader/Tic-Tac-Toe/readme.txt

-This is a simple c++ program that I am using for practice.
+This is a simple C++ program that I am using for practice.